isaacaristil/bwap-theme/readme.md

 cd bwap-theme
 ```

-Update the theme depedencies and install the node modules (Grunt) :
+Update the theme depedencies :
 ```
 bower install
-npm install
 ```

 Then compile the css :